Diffusion models for Gaussian distributions: Exact solutions and Wasserstein errors: Exact Wasserstein Errors

 \paragraph{The truncation error.} As discussed in \citep{yang_song_score_based_sde_2021_ICLR}, it is preferable to study the backward process on $[\varepsilon,T]$ instead of $[0,T]$ because the score is a priori not defined for $t=0$, which occurs in our case if $\bSigma$ is not invertible.
 This approximation is called the truncation error.
 As a consequence, even without initialization error, the backward process leads to $p_{\varepsilon}$ and not $p_0$.
 Under Gaussian assumption, it is possible to explicit this error with the expression given in Proposition~\ref{prop:solution_ode_Gaussian} and~\ref{prop:solution_backward_sde_gaussian_assumption} as done in Figure~\ref{fig:cifar_measures}.(b) for both continuous and numerical solutions.
 For the standard practice truncation time $\varepsilon = 10^{-3}$ \citep{yang_song_score_based_sde_2021_ICLR,Karras_Elucidating_desing_diffusion_neurips_2022}, all numerical schemes have an error close to the corresponding continuous solution.
 Using a lower $\varepsilon$ value is only relevant for the continuous SDE solution.

-\paragraph{Ablation study.} We propose in \Cref{tab:ablation_study_cifar10} an ablation study to monitor the magnitude of each error and their accumulation for various sampling schemes for the CIFAR-10 example.
-In accordance with Proposition~\ref{prop:marginal_generatives}, the initialization error influences the ODE schemes, while SDE schemes are not affected.
-Schemes having a sufficient number of steps are not sensitive to the truncation error for $\varepsilon < 10^{-3}$, except Heun's scheme which is unstable near to origin.
-The discretization error is the more important approximation but it becomes very low for a sufficient number of steps.
-The lower Wasserstein error is provided by Heun's method with $1000$ steps, $\varepsilon = 10^{-4}$.
-As \cite{Karras_Elucidating_desing_diffusion_neurips_2022}, our conclusions lead to the choice of Heun's scheme as the go-to method.
+\paragraph{Ablation study.} We propose in \Cref{tab:ablation_study_cifar10_extract} an ablation study to monitor the magnitude of each error and their accumulation for various sampling schemes for the CIFAR-10 example.
+In accordance with Proposition~\ref{prop:marginal_generatives}, the initialization error influences the ODE schemes, while the SDE schemes are not affected.
+Schemes having a sufficient number of steps are not sensitive to the truncation error for $\varepsilon < 10^{-3}$, except Heun's scheme and RK4, which are unstable near to origin.
+The discretization error is the more important approximation but it becomes very low for a sufficient number of steps for stochastic schemes.
+In a realistic setting, where $p_T$ is unknown, and with a truncation time $\varepsilon$, the lower Wasserstein error is provided by RK4 and Heun's method with $500$ NFE, with the classical choice $\varepsilon = 10^{-3}$.
+As in \cite{Karras_Elucidating_desing_diffusion_neurips_2022}, our conclusions lead to the choice of Heun's scheme as the go-to method.